cdozdil/OptiScaler/README.md

 *If your game is not on Steam, it all boils down to opening regedit inside your game's prefix and importing the file.*

 ## Spoofing Nvidia
 Most games have checks for enabling DLSS options.
-To enable DLSS options in these games there are several methods explained [here](https://github.com/cdozdil/OptiScaler/blob/master/Spoofing.md)
+To enable DLSS options in these games there are several methods which explained [here](https://github.com/cdozdil/OptiScaler/blob/master/Spoofing.md)

 ## Update OptiScaler version when using DLSS Enabler
 1. Delete/rename `dlss-enabler-upscaler.dll` in game folder